Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 • Not Applicable

-When you create the field, Torii assigns it an Internal Name (custom fields typically start with c_).
+When you create the field, Torii assigns an Internal Name (custom fields typically start with c_).

 You will use that internal name in the Update app API request.